ewinapun/ewinapun.github.io/_projects/1_project.markdown

     </div>
 </p>

-We have shown how microbubble length tracking is a nice and intuitive visual tool for us to monitor bubble dissolution, as well as give us insights into pressure sensing.
+We have shown microbubble length tracking is a nice and intuitive visual tool for us to monitor bubble dissolution.
 However, there is one issue remains unsolved - we couldn't quite explain the correlations between the two indicators (bubble length and impedance).
-If we plot the two measurements overlapping each other, as the bubble dissolves, the two measurements appear to have different curve.[^note3]
+If we plot the two measurements overlapping each other, as the bubble dissolves, the two measurements appear to have different curves as the bubble dissolves.[^note3]

 <p>
   <img src="/assets/img/BioMEMS_project/compare.png" style="width: 100%;"/>
     <div class="caption">
-    Of all 10 bubble injection experiments on the same device, both bubble length and impedance measurements demonstrate a sharp raise when the bubble is injected and occupies a maximum volume in the channel, and a graduate drop when the bubble slowly dissolves into the solution.
+    Of all 10 bubble injection experiments on one device, both bubble length and impedance measurements demonstrate a sharp raise when the bubble is injected and occupies a maximum volume in the channel, and a graduate drop when the bubble slowly dissolves into the solution.
 Yet, the curves do not exactly align with one another.
+But, does it matter?
     </div>
 </p>